 However, one of the most common things you’ll see them do is water the soccer field during the break.
 So, why do they do this?

-After an entire half of play, a lot of the moisture is gone from the first watering.
+After half of play, much of the moisture is gone from the first watering.
 Just like the Zamboni drivers need to smooth over the ice after skates slice through it, a soccer groundskeeper must re-water after the first half.

 Simply put, soccer halftime is 15 minutes for official adult competitions.
 For youth soccer games, it may be shorter, around 5-10 minutes depending on the age, referee, and competition.